Pfizer sees $15 billion in 2021 sales from COVID-19 vaccine | Business

 Pfizer sees $15 billion in 2021 sales from COVID-19 vaccine

-The vaccine was among the first to be authorized for emergency use in the United States and several other countries.
-Pfizer forecast 2021 sales of between $59.4 billion and $61.4 billion, with the vaccine sales projected to contribute nearly 25% of the sales.
+The vaccine, which uses a new technology called messenger RNA (mRNA), was among the first to be authorized for emergency use in the United States and the first authorized use of mRNA technology.
+Pfizer forecast 2021 sales between $59.4 billion and $61.4 billion, with the vaccine sales projected to contribute nearly 25% of the sales.

-In contrast, 2020 sales from its best-selling pneumonia vaccine Prevnar 13 represented nearly 14% of Pfizer's sales of $41.91 billion.
-The company now expects full-year adjusted earnings of $3.10 to $3.20 per share, up from its prior forecast of $3 to $3.10 per share.
-Excluding items, Pfizer earned 42 cents per share, but missed market expectation of 48 cents per share, according to IBES data from Refinitiv.
+The company said adjusted income before tax margin for the vaccine is likely to be in high-20s as a percentage of revenue.
+The drugmaker now expects full-year adjusted earnings of $3.10 to $3.20 per share, up from its prior forecast of $3 to $3.10 per share.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)